Menu

 KEY QUESTIONS

-• Why is it valuable to review proposed laws three times?
+• Why is the value of reviewing proposed laws three times?

 • What is the purpose of using committees to review bills after second reading?